Radiotherapy treatment for cancer can cause some general side effects, such as tiredness and sore skin.

 Finding out about side effects

-Before you start treatment your doctor should explain any possible side effects of the treatment.
+Before you start treatment your doctor will explain any possible side effects of the treatment.
 Knowing about the side effects can help you to prepare and manage any problems.

 Side effects during treatment

-Radiotherapy affects people in different ways, so it's difficult to predict exactly how you will react.
+Radiotherapy affects people in different ways, so it's difficult to predict exactly what side effects you will have and how bad they might be.
 Some people only have mild side effects but for others the side effects are more severe.

 Some general side effects include: